josuejaramillo/summer_school_2024_SHiP/README.md

 Simulate Decays:

 The `decayProducts.simulateDecays_rest_frame` function performs the decay simulation.
-It uses parameters from the LLP object and generates decay products.
+It uses parameters from the LLP and generates decay products.

 ### Example